Ruslqn07042013/dwm/README.md

 # dwm
-This is my dwm
+This is my dwm.
-Start install.sh to install
+Start install.sh to install.-+